Hainanese community

 1. Thomas Tsu-Wee Tan, Chinese Dialect Groups: Traits and Trades (Singapore: Opinion Books, 1990), 14.
 (Call no. RSING 305.8951095957 CHI)

-2. Department of Statistics Singapore, Census of Population 2010.
-Statistical Release 1, Demographic Characteristics, Education, Language and Religion (Singapore: Dept. of Statistics, Ministry of Trade and Industry, 2011), 27–28.
-(Call no. RSING 304.6021095957 CEN)
+2. Department of Statistics Singapore, Census of Population 2020 Statistical Release 1 – Demographic Characteristics, Education, Language and Religion (Singapore: Department of Statistics Singapore, 2021), 48.
+(From NLB’s Web Archive Singapore)

 3. Lai Chee Kien, “Multi-Ethnic Enclaves around Middle Road: An Examination of Early Urban Settlement in Singapore.”
-BiblioAsia, 2, no. 2 (July 2006): 4–11.
+BiblioAsia 2, no. 2 (July 2006).

 4. Tan, Chinese Dialect Groups, 14.

-5. M. T. Yap, “Hainanese in the Restaurant and Catering Business,” in Chinese Dialect Groups: Traits and Trades, ed.
+5. M. T. Yap, “Hainanese in the Restaurant and Catering Business,” in Chinese Dialect Groups: Traits and Tradesed.
 Thomas Tsu-Wee Tan (Singapore: Opinion Books, 1990), 78–79 (Call no. RSING 305.8951095957 CHI); The Hainanese Family Business: A Legacy of the Heart (Singapore: MediaCorp Pte Ltd, 2015), 2–3.
 (Call no. RSING 338.708995105957 HAI)

 6. Yap, “Hainanese in the Restaurant and Catering Business,” 79–80; Hainanese Family Business, 2–3.